cccbr/runningatower/content/docs/091-Agenda/index.md

 ## Prayers and opening remarks.

 Prayers are probably only relevant if the tower is part of a religious institution.
 If it is and a member of the clergy is present, they will perform this and may chair the meeting.
-If the chair is from the tower authority, and possibly not a ringer, they may provide feedback on a more public basis.
+If the chair is from the tower ***[authority](../170-glossary/#authority)***, and possibly not a ringer, they may provide feedback on a more public basis.

 ## Apologies for absence.